- Home

 What is Breast Reduction?

-What Does Breast Reduction Involve?
+What Does Breast Reduction Mean?

-Breast reduction surgery involves the removal of excess skin and breast tissue to reduce weight and sagging.
-The remaining breast is then reshaped to achieve a more lifted and aesthetically pleasing appearance.
+Breast reduction surgery is a surgical procedure in which skin and breast tissue are removed to relieve weight and sagging in the breasts and the remaining breast is reshaped in a more upright and aesthetic way.

 Why Do People Choose Breast Reduction?